Michael Moehler

 Founding Director (College Level): 2020-present.

-In addition to its research mission, the Center oversees two undergraduate degree programs in PPE that train students to develop comprehensive solutions to complex interdisciplinary decision-making problems, solutions that are not only economically sound, but also socially, ethically, and politically informed.
-In order to integrate PPE research and teaching and to provide an international forum for interdisciplinary research also at the undergraduate level, the Center founded The Philosophy, Politics, and Economics Review.
-The journal is one of the first undergraduate research journals in PPE that is open to submissions from PPE students worldwide.
+The Center oversees two undergraduate degree programs in PPE that train students to develop comprehensive solutions to complex interdisciplinary decision-making problems, solutions that are not only economically sound, but also socially, ethically, and politically informed.
+To integrate research and teaching and to provide an international forum for interdisciplinary research also at the undergraduate level, the Center houses an international undergraduate research journal, The Philosophy, Politics, and Economics Review.
+The journal is one of the first undergraduate research journals in PPE that is open to submissions from students worldwide.

 B. PROGRAM IN PHILOSOPHY, POLITICS, AND ECONOMICS